AitorATuin/purescript-ractive/src/stencil/tut2/contentmd.md

 ```
 <%={{ }}=%>

 Good!
+We have created two mustache delimiters which will be binded to the data in our ractive object.

 Lets use this template to show our old but remarkable message.

-The **purescript** snippet to do this is the following:
+The **PureScript** snippet to do this is the following:

 ```haskell
 import Control.Eff.Ractive